Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

 ros2 run <pkg_name> <executable_name> --ros-args --remap__node:abc
 ```

-when we run this the node is reamap to abc , and we can do that for each and every node and then use info with that runtime name to fine info for that specific node.This feature is handy for duplication of nodes.
+when we run this the node is remap to abc , and we can do that for each and every node and then use info with that runtime name to fine info for that specific node.This feature is handy for duplication of nodes.

 ### ROS2 timers in cpp :